 Which brings us to Shompole.

-A few years ago, my wife and I spent our honeymoon touring through Kenya.
-Our first stop (after landing in Nairobi and being escorted through security in what I now think might have been a bribery scenario to get us through customs… not sure…) was via Cesna to the remote salt flats near Mt.
+A few years ago, I toured through Kenya.
+The first stop (after landing in Nairobi and being escorted through security in what I now think might have been a bribery scenario to get us through customs… not sure…) was via Cesna to the remote salt flats near Mt.
 Shompole, where we stayed in a Zen-like resort structure built into the surrounding hillsides.
 The area consists of a) a Maasai village, b) Mt.
 Shompole, c) the resort, d) lots of intense wild animals that could kill you within seconds.
 In other words, it was amazing, but difficult to convey just how remote this place is.
 It borders Tanzania, and one day we drove through a dust storm to Lake Natron, which technically sits over the border in Tanzania. the border was marked by a small obelisk, and a lone male wildebeest grazed nearby.
-Dennis, our Maasai guide, turned to me and jokingly asked, “we are at the border with Tanzania – do you have your passport?”
+Dennis, my Maasai guide, turned to me and jokingly asked, “we are at the border with Tanzania – do you have your passport?”
 Borders mean nothing to these local people – or to the wildebeests.

-We arrived at Shompole at the end of the “busy season” and had the entire place more-or-less to ourselves, and most night we dined with the proprietors.
+I arrived at Shompole at the end of the “busy season” and had the entire place more-or-less to myself, and most nights dined with the proprietors.
 When I expressed an interest in the South African wine that we we sharing at dinner, they asked me how I knew so much about wine and I told them about my then recent WSET certification.
 They had heard of WSET and instantly invited me back to stay for a week, for free, if I was willing to come up with (and teach) a wine introduction program for their resort staff.

 That’s the kind of opportunity that you won’t get without a certification – and it speaks to the power of the WSET brand worldwide.